Ajinkyawagh4846/Ajinkyawagh4846/README.md

 ## 🚀 About Me

-I'm a Computer Engineering student at **Savitribai Phule Pune University** with a passion for solving real-world problems through code.
-With a consistent track record of being in the **Top 5** of my class and hands-on experience in building ML-powered solutions, I thrive at the intersection of logic, creativity, and technology.
+- 🎓 Computer Engineering student at **Savitribai Phule Pune University**
+- 🏆 Consistent **Top 5** performer with SGPA 9.18 (2nd Year)
+- 💡 Passionate about solving real-world problems through code and innovation
+- 🤖 Hands-on experience in building **ML-powered solutions** and intelligent systems

-Beyond academics, I've gained practical exposure to **Business Intelligence, SaaS workflows, supply-chain analytics**, and **data-driven decision-making**—giving me a unique perspective on how software impacts business operations.
+- 📊 Practical exposure to **Business Intelligence, SaaS workflows, and supply-chain analytics**
+- 🎯 Strong foundation in **DSA, OOP, DBMS**, and software engineering principles

-Currently, I'm actively building my GitHub portfolio with meaningful projects that showcase both technical depth and practical impact.
+- 🚀 Currently building a diverse GitHub portfolio with meaningful, impactful projects
+- 🔍 Thrive at the intersection of **logic, creativity, and technology**

 ---